 “Learn the ways of the road.
 Before using your phone while Driving, Think!”

 To be honest I was expecting that many people driving past to be using their phones at that time of the morning especially as it was so early and where I live it is mostly older people driving at that time.
 But within seconds the cameraman spotted someone driving past at speed heading towards the roundabout while they were looking down at their phone.
+By the way – as an aside for those of you wanting to be better drivers, we have a series of driving videos with tips, including for those who want to better understand roundabout rules in the UK.

 We were parked there in total for about an hour and it seems that about 1 in 10 drivers were on their phones.
 This, to be honest, frightened me a bit, the thought that someone driving behind me could be texting and not looking at the road ahead, I myself have been hit from behind before many years ago by a lady who was texting and driving at speed while my pupil and myself were stopped at red traffic lights.
 I could see her in my rear view mirror but there was nothing I could do to stop the crash.